-We recently interviewed one of our valued clients to get their insider’s perspective on the Silversea World Cruise.
-The Silversea World Cruise takes place aboard the Silver Whisper, a 382-passenger ship that is small enough to reach ports that many larger ships cannot, offering passengers many opportunities for unique excursions
+We recently interviewed one of our valued clients to get her perspective on the Silversea World Cruise.
+The Silversea World Cruise takes place aboard Silver Whisper, a 382-passenger ship that is small enough to reach ports that many larger ships cannot, offering passengers many opportunities for unique excursions

 What did you like best about your Silversea World Cruise?